Arav's dwelling Welcome to my sacred place, wanderer

 ;;; defconf: rfc4890 drop hop-limit=1

-As for rules 3 and 4 bad_ipv6 address list contains all reserved and special ranges that I won’t provide here, these rules are here just to show off.
-And as you can see there is no fasttrack-connection rule since it is not implemented yet for IPv6.
+As for rules 4 and 5 bad_ipv6 address list contains all reserved and special ranges that I won’t provide here, these rules are here just to show off.
+Now there is a fasttrack-connection for IPv6, but it still is handled by CPU, but still reduces its load.

 If you don’t use NATv6 then all you need to allow connections to your machine from outside is to create a corresponding rule: chain=forward action=accept dst-address= dst-port= connection-state=new.
 Don’t think that in-interface-list=WAN is necessary here, we allow establishing a connection, so if we access that service from inside then just immediately leave a chain with accept action.
 And if you do use of NATv6 then use a last rule from IPv4 firewall instead.